Technology Demos

 Transferring Capability for Microgrids and Resilience in Military Installations

 This demonstration highlights how advanced microgrid and energy resilience training directly strengthens mission readiness and installation security.
-Participants will see examples from programs that have already trained more than 1,500 DoD personnel using hands-on software and hardware for resilience planning and operations.
+Participants will see examples from programs that have already trained more than 1,500 DoW personnel using hands-on software and hardware for resilience planning and operations.
 The exhibit features training modules covering needs assessment, engineering design, cost modeling, cybersecurity, procurement, commissioning, and black start exercises.
 Attendees can review ESTCP-funded training packages for leadership (2–8 hours) and technical execution (40–80 hours) and explore options to tailor content for specific operational requirements.

 Presenter: Dr. Nathan Johnson